benjbuch/octo_waffle/part_01-basic_interactions.md

 > currently known objects and functions that start with the characters
 > you just typed, when you hit the ‘tab’ key.

-Although there is no restriction in the length of object names, in practice, you want your object names to be explicit and not too long.
+Although there is no restriction in length for object names, in practice, you want your names to be explicit and not too long.

 ``` r
 N_Avogrado = 6.022e23 # we cannot use NA as name!